trulia/cidr-house-rules/Readme.md

   https://yourapigateway-endpoint-generated-by-serverless.com/prod/add_account?team=trucomms?account=35682931234
 ```

-3. A the role for Lambda functions to use in serverless.yml
+3. Add the role for Lambda functions to use in serverless.yml

 ```
 Under this section add the new role, there should be a list of them already